jeffreyywangg/cs262ps1/eng_notebook/new_eng_notebook.md

 An important design aspect of our naive implementation is separation of concerns between server and client.
 An easy pitfall to fall into with the wire protocol is to perform all application logic on the server side and overload strings when returning messages back to the client.
 To that end, we only transfer data when **explicitly requested**; all error handling and string parsing is done on the client side.

-> **This mini

 For instance, when undelivered messages are requested, they are sent back.
 However, if a client tries to log in with an incorrect password, the server only returns an error token and error message handling is done on the client side.
+Importantly, we don't perform UX processing on the server side.

 ## Message Buffering

-We considered two solutions to real-time message delivery:
+We considered two solutions to real-time message delivery for those already logged in:

-The first was to keep a background thread pulling messages, "buffering" those messages until the next time the client is available (e.g. not typing in a command), and delivering.
+**First Solution**: The first was to keep a background thread pulling messages, "buffering" those messages until the next time the client is available (e.g. not typing in a command), and delivering.
+This is a "streaming"-type solution, which we planned to implement by peaking into the socket with the `MSG_PEEK` flag.
+However, this is somewhat difficult in practice because any errors in buffering bytes (e.g. accidentally reading in another type of message, being off by one, etc.) can be catastrophic.

-Functionally, however, this just waits until the client has made some command line interaction and then drops in the messages.
+**Final Solution**: Functionally, however, the above solution just waits until the client has made some command line interaction and then drops in the messages.
 Instead, we pull for messages each time the client interacts with the command line and display any if they are queued.
-This is slightly more packet calls but substantively easier to implement.
+This is slightly more server calls but substantively easier to implement.

 ## Unit Tests